adriannavu/predictSMSSpam/README.md

 - get_number_of_symbols(text_message)

 ## 2. Add Features to spam.csv
-- Put results of each function into separate lists
+1. Put results of each function into separate lists
-  - Use lists because order matters; each row in the new file (sms_spam_detection.csv) will refer to a different text_message.
+  a.
+Use lists because order matters; each row in the new file (sms_spam_detection.csv) will refer to a different text_message.
-- add_features_to_file(file, class_list, dhl_list, dhsw_list, lot_list, nos_list, file_length)
+-2. add_features_to_file(file, class_list, dhl_list, dhsw_list, lot_list, nos_list, file_length)
-  - returns the new .csv file with the new features
+  a. returns the new .csv file with the new features

 ## 3. Use spam.csv to create decision tree in Weka
 See Tree View.png

 ## 4. Use decision tree to write prediction algorithm
-- Convert decision tree to pseudocode
+1. Convert decision tree to pseudocode
-- Eliminate variable redundancies
+2. Eliminate variable redundancies
 See Classifier Tree Visualizer If_Else Rules.txt

 ## 5. Create new .csv file with class predictions
-- write_file():
+1. write_file():
-  - returns new csv file with first row written out
+  a. returns new csv file with first row written out
-- for every row in spam.csv,
+2. for every row in spam.csv,
-  - append class_list
+  a. append class_list
-  - append other features (i.g. dhl_list, dhsw_list, lot_list, nos_list)
+  b. append other features (i.g. dhl_list, dhsw_list, lot_list, nos_list)
-  - add all these lists to the new .csv file
+  c. add all these lists to the new .csv file

 ## Results
 There were 312/5566 incorrect classes in sms_spam_detection.csv after calling predict_spam(text_message).
 Based on the given dataset, the SMS Spam Detection tool is 94.4% accurate.